godotengine/godot-docs/tutorials/animation/introduction.rst

 Edit keyframes
 --------------

-For advanced use you can click on a keyframe in the time line to display the keyframe editor in the Inspector.
-You can us this editor to directly edit the keyframe's values.
+You can click on a keyframe in the animation timeline to display and edit its value in the *Inspector*.

 .. figure:: img/animation_keyframe_editor_key.png
    :alt: Keyframe editor editing a key